 Applying to co-op programs

-- If you're interested in a co-op program, you must check the co-op box on the OUAC application.
+If you're interested in a co-op program, you must check the co-op box on your OUAC application.

-- If you apply to a co-op program that is also offered as a regular program and you're not admitted to co-op, you'll automatically be considered for the regular program if spaces are available.
+If you apply to a co-op program that is also offered as a regular program and you're not admitted to co-op, you may be considered for the regular program if spaces are available.

 Applying to Engineering programs

 You may apply to only one Waterloo Engineering program, including Software Engineering.
 If you wish, you can apply to Architecture and an Engineering program.

 You can request consideration for an additional Engineering program on your Admission Information Form (AIF).
 You'll receive instructions for completing your AIF once you've applied.

 Applying to math and computer science programs